+I'm a network engineer and work for ISG Technology specializing in Cisco Unified Communications.
+I also have been a Project Manager and continue to maintain that certification.
 I'm married to Dawn, and we have a wonderful daughter who was born in 2008.
 By the way, everyone calls me Mick, and I'd like it if you did, too.

 This is my QSL card, which was printed on yellow card stock for contacts made in October and November, 2010.
 It was printed on green card stock until February, 2012.
 Between February and December of 2012, it was printed on blue card stock.
 Now it's full color!